 Magento Open Source vs Commerce Comparison

-The difference between Magento Open Source and Commerce lies in two main areas: Pricing and Features.
+The difference between Magento Open Source vs Commerce lies in two main areas: Pricing and Features.

 The major difference between Magento Open Source vs Commerce is the cost.
 As mentioned earlier, there are two options for Magento implementation, the free-of-charge option – Magento Open Source; and the paid option – Magento Commerce.